andyvroberts/apricot/DataZonesA.md

 3. Consumer Layer

 ## 1. Ingestion Layer
-In a Lakehouse, the ingestion layer represents the data lake, in that it is an immutable store of all source data being ingested.
+In a Lakehouse appliance or ecosystem, the ingestion layer represents the data lake, in that it is an immutable store of all source data being ingested.
 The period of immutability can be months, years or infinite (although cost can become a factor in large-scale environments).
 This data remains unprocessed, uncomformed and free of any changes or corrections.
 In this way, any Lakehouse datasets/marts can always be fully rebuilt.
+Additionally, original data formatting is never lost and the lake contains an archive of data that can be useful for many scenarios such as historical analysis, business process replay, or to restore data to operational systems which need recovery.

 Ingestion layer data needs to be protected from changes, deletions and updates.
 The purpose of this layer is not to makes sense of the data, or to apply context.
 It is only to store/persist the data in a way that it can be predictably discovered and used by processes which require it.